hedi0/Smart_DustBin/README.md

 ## 🚀 Usage Examples

-Once the `Smart_DustBin` firmware is uploaded to your microcontroller, the system will begin operating automatically based on its programmed logic.
+Once the `Smart_DustBin` firmware is uploaded to your microcontroller, the system will begin operating automatically bas Thensor interaction to control the lid and monitor f

-### Basic Ope
-The primary function involves sensor interaction to control the lid and monitor f
-    When an object (e.g., a hand or trash) is detected within a certain range of the proximity sensor
+    When an object (e.g., a han certain range of the proximity sensor